High-energy $\eta^{(\prime)}\pi$ photoproduction and the nature of exotic waves: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the U.S. Department of Energy contract \mbox{DE-AC05-06OR23177}, under which Jefferson Science Associates, LLC operates Jefferson Lab, by U.S. Department of Energy Grant Nos.~\mbox{DE-FG02-87ER40365}, and \mbox{DE-SC0011090}, and it contributes to the aims of the U.S. Department of Energy \mbox{ExoHad} Topical Collaboration, contract \mbox{DE-SC0023598}.
 RJP acknowledges support by the Simons Foundation award Simons Collaboration on Confinement and \mbox{QCD StringsMPS-QCD-00994314} and by MIT.
 GM, VM and NH have been supported by the projects \mbox{CEX2024-001451-M} (Unidad de Excelencia ``María de Maeztu''), \mbox{PID2020-118758GB-I00}, and GM additionally by \mbox{PID2023-147112NB-C21}, all financed by \mbox{MICIU/AEI/10.13039/501100011033/} and FEDER, UE, as well as by the EU \mbox{STRONG-2020} project, under the program \mbox{H2020-INFRAIA-2018-1} Grant Agreement \mbox{No.~824093}.
 VM is a Professor Serra H\'unter.
 VM and NH acknowledge support from \mbox{CNS2022-136085}.
+GM was additionally supported by the Beatriu de Pinós program by AGAUR, Grant \mbox{No. BP 2024 00189}.